vaadin/vaadin-mobile-drag-drop/README.md

 # vaadin-mobile-drag-drop

-Imports a drag and drop [polyfill](https://github.com/timruffles/mobile-drag-drop) for mobile devices that don't support HTML5 D&D natively.
+Ships an initialization script for a drag and drop [polyfill](https://github.com/timruffles/mobile-drag-drop) for mobile devices that don't support HTML5 D&D natively.
 Includes special configuration for the polyfill to support Web Components (with shadow root).

 ## Installation